ryanrupert/StraddlingCheckerboards/README.md

 Place all the files for this class in your project folder.

 ### Code Example
-To make the class object used
+To make the class object use
 ``` C++
 Crypto obj_name; //this creates the class object where obj_name is the name you want to give the object
 ```